CreateaFreeWebsite with Responsive Web Design

 Ensuing paragraphs and elements like h1-h6 will also flow upward to the right of the image to fill any vacant space.

-We prevented that from happening on this page by placing a the following code after the desired amount of text that we wanted beside of the image.
+We prevented that from happening on this page by placing a the following code after the desired amount of text that we wanted next to the picture.

 <p class="clear">&nbsp;</p> The CSS: p.clear {clear: both}